At Last! Bumming Around Again…

 Presenting the freshly washed Big Blue II, ready for my annual adventure into Texas for some warmer weather.

 The preparations for my Texas adventure took about three days, as usual for me in my old age.
 I spent about an hour each day washing the coach, checking and filling the tires and batteries as needed, etc. On the morning of Day 1 she was all ready to roll, so I idled her up to our house from the RV lot in our little senior gated community and took an hour and a half to load all the clothing, food, etc. for my trip.
-A bit before 1100 hours I pulled out of our little senior gated community and headed south!
+A bit before 1100 hours I pulled out of our community and headed south!

 My first stop was just down the road a few miles in Ripon, where I picked up my dear cousin, Murle Jean, as she was heading to Madera for a week and I saved her the trouble of taking the train as she often does.
 She’s 85, and an old friend there who is 88, fell recently and Murle planned to go stay with her for several days to help out.
 Murle Jean prepares to board as I load her luggage into a basement hold for our trip together to Madera.
 Murle was very impressed with the comfort and the excellent view we enjoyed while cruising aboard Big Blue.